Kipchaks: Kimek

 The confederation or tribal union which Kipchaks entered in the 8th- or beginning of 9th century as one of seven original tribes is known in historiography as that of the Kimek (or Kimäk).
 Turkic inscriptions do not mention the state with that name.
 10th-century Hudud al-'Alam mentions the "country of Kīmāk", ruled by a khagan (king) who has eleven lieutenants that hold hereditary fiefs.
 Furthermore, Andar Az Khifchāq is mentioned as a country (nāḥiyat) of the Kīmāk, 'of which inhabitants resemble the Ghūz in some customs'.

 In the 9th century Ibn Khordadbeh indicated that they held autonomy within the Kimek confederation.
 They entered the Kimek in the 8th- or beginning of 9th century, and were one of the seven original tribes.
 In the 10th-century's Hudud al-'Alam it is said that the Kimek appointed the Kipchak king.

 Physical appearance

-An early description of the physical appearance of Kipchaks comes from the Great Ming Code, the supreme legal code of the Ming dynasty of China, which was finalized in the year 1397 AD.
-The Great Ming Code enforced consentual marriage between Chinese, Mongol and semu ren people.
-However, the law made an exemption stating that the Kipchaks and Han Chinese were not required to marry each other.